Hyperdisordered cell packing on a growing surface: Hyperdisordered scaling of chromatophore point patterns

 \subsection{Squid model: hard disks on an expanding surface}

-To rationalize the observed hyperdisordered behavior, we introduce a model in which chromatophores are inserted as the mantle grows.
-This growth is linear in length and uniform.
-A chromatophore insertion is permitted only if the distance between the candidate new chromatophore and all the existing ones is larger than an exclusion distance $\Delta$, see Fig.~\ref{fig2}a.
-In this respect, the model can be thought of as a system of randomly placed hard disks on a homogeneously growing surface.
-The linear growth rate and exclusion distance are determined by matching the surface growth rate and spatial density of chromatophores from experiments.
+To rationalize the observed hyperdisordered behavior, we introduce a model.
+We describe the squid mantle as a surface that grows both linearly in length and uniformly.
+Chromatophores are randomly placed on the mantle while the squid grows.
+The rate of attempted chromatophore insertion is proportional to the surface area, and the location of attempted insertions is uniformly chosen on the surface.
+An attempted chromatophore insertion is successful only if the distance between the candidate new chromatophore and all the existing ones is larger than an exclusion distance $\Delta$, see Fig.~\ref{fig2}a.
+The model is therefore equivalent to a system of randomly placed hard disks on a homogeneously growing surface.
+The linear growth rate of the surface and the exclusion distance are determined by matching the surface growth rate and spatial density of chromatophores from experiments.
 Additional details on the model simulations and parameter choices are presented in Appendix~\ref{app:squidmodel}.
 Despite its simplicity, the model generates patterns presenting hyperdisordered scaling of the number variance, consistent with that observed in real squids (Fig.~\ref{fig2}b).

 We next seek to understand the cause of this scaling behavior.
 A large-scale simulation of this model shows nearly regularly packed domains, with different densities and without a clear characteristic size, surrounded by more disordered regions, see Fig.~\ref{fig2}c.
 During growth, the density of these domains oscillates in a sawtooth manner.
 The reason for this is that the domains gradually become less packed as the surface grows, until there is enough space for inserting new chromatophores in the gaps between existing ones, see SM Movie 1.
 To quantify the statistics of these domains, we introduce the hexatic order parameter where $j$ is an index representing a given cell, $\nu_{j}$ is the number of nearest neighbours of cell $j$ computed via Delauney triangulation, and $\theta_{jl}$ is the angle between the vector pointing from cell $j$ to $l$ and the $x$ axis.
 A large value of $|\psi_i|$ can be interpreted as a local ordering of the neighbors of cell $j$, see Fig.~\ref{fig2}d.
 We therefore identify domains as connected sets of neighboring cells characterized by high values of $|\psi_j|$, see Fig.~\ref{fig2}e.
 We find that the size distribution of these domains is well described by a power law (Fig.~\ref{fig2}f), consistent with the idea that the dynamical heterogeneity generated by the interplay of growth and area exclusion is scale free.